arm-developer-tools/windowsperf/wperf/README.md

     Options:
     list                   List supported events and metrics.
-    stat                   Count events.If - e is not specified, then count default events. test                   Configuration information about driver and application confituration. sample                 Sample events.
+    stat                   Count events.If - e is not specified, then count default events. test                   Configuration information about driver and application configuration. sample                 Sample events.
 If -e is not specified, cycle counter will be the default sample source record                 Same as sample but also automatically spawns the process and pins it to the core specified by '-c'.
                            You can define the process to spawn via '--pe_file' or use the end of the command line to write the command.